What's the difference between Eco, Serviced & Premium Serviced cleaning?

-Your accommodation level of servicing is either Eco or Serviced which is indicated in your proposal and confirmation under the section Service Type.
+Your accommodation level of servicing is either Eco, Serviced or Premium Serviced, which is indicated in your proposal and confirmation under the section Service Type.

 Eco - Fresh Towels and Rubbish Removed every 2nd day (not including Arrival and Departure days); Mid Stay Clean and Linen Change only if guests are staying 7 nights or more.

-Serviced - Full Cleaning every 2nd day including Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making (linen change every 2nd clean).
+Serviced - Full Clean will occur every 2nd day and includes Fresh Towels for each Adult and Child; Garbage Removal; Cleaning of Accommodation; Washing Dishes; Bed Making; Linen change every 2nd clean (every 4th day).

 For more information on cleaning or to change your cleaning type, please contact Guest Services through [email protected]